 - A high percentage of people have a perception that they are not good enough, which keeps them playing small and not going for opportunities in life.
 In this session we will look at simple and effective ways that you can see your own greatness, without crossing over into arrogance.

 - Removing the confidence killers!
 (April).
 Watch again coming soon.

 - There are many behaviours, habits and thoughts that can trip us up without us realising.

 In this session we will turn a spotlight on the confidence killers that lurk in the shadows and discuss how awareness can weakness their impact.

-- Session 3: 24 May 7-8:30pm – What to do when feeling nervous or full of self doubt (May).
+- What to do when feeling nervous or full of self doubt (May).
 Watch again coming soon.

 Staying True to Yourself with Ashley Kovacs